kookma/ogpf/README.md

 * accent
 * jet

+## The ogpf library other features
+There are a plenety commands to customise the plots.
+This includes:

+* Plot annotation (e.g. title, xlabel, ylabel, and zlabel)
+* Axes setting (e.g. xrange, yrange, zrange, and grid)
+* Line and marker color and style
+* Gnuplot options (e.g. fonts, tics format, frame format,... )

+### The ogpf options command
+The option command is a very powerful command and can be used to customize the gnuplot in many ways.
+Options can be set by calling the ogpf options.
+In every call, it is possible to set several options separated by semicolon or options can be set by several calls.
+Below shows few samples:

+* **Sample 1**

+Set the legend (key) at the right bottom of window

+`call gp%options('set key bottom right')`

+* **Sample 2**

+Define a new line style

+`call gp%options('set style line 1 lc rgb "blue" lt 1 lw 2 pt 6 ps 1.5')`

+* **Sample 3**

+Use several options each uses separate command

+`call gp%options('set tics')`

+`call gp%options('set tics font ",8"') ! font size for tics`

+* **Sample 4**

+Set several options at the same time using semicolon as delimiter

+`call gp%options('unset tics; unset colorbox') `

 # Demo
 There is a collection of examples in demo.f90 to show the capabilities of ogpf.